Finding the Right Anxiety Therapy in Portland: Online Support for Adults in Oregon

 Experience treating anxiety disorders and panic.

-A therapeutic approach that suits you, whether it’s a more structured approach like CBT, a trauma-informed approach like EMDR, or an experiential approach like mindfulness.
+A therapeutic approach that suits you, whether it’s a more structured approach like CBT, a trauma-informed approach like EMDR, or an experiential approach like IFS or mindfulness-based therapies.

 A warm, relational style that fits your comfort level.
 Why it matters: Research highlights that a good “fit” is often more predictive of positive outcomes than the specific techniques used.